Ismail-El-Moufakir/Maze-Solver/README.md

 ## Features

-- **Maze Generation**: Create random mazes with adjustable complexity.
+- **Maze Generation**: Create random mazes with adjustable with diff algorithms.
-- **Pathfinding Algorithms**: Implemented algorithms include A*, Dijkstra, and Depth-First Search.
+- **Pathfinding Algorithms**: Implemented algorithms include A*, and Depth-First Search.
 - **Reinforcement Learning Agent**: Use reinforcement learning to solve mazes.
 - **Visualization**: Visual representation of maze generation and solving process.